aijianiula0601/FlowCPCVC/index.md

 ## The converted results where the mood swing of source audios are high.

 ### The source audios come from libritts or other dataset instead of vckt and audios of target come from libritts.
-Both of them unseen in training.
+Both of them are unseen in training.

 <table>
 <tr>